richardsrandall/pyopticon/docs/tutorial_1.rst

 The final button prints a list of widgets' nicknames and fields, as described in the 'Writing Automation Scripts' section of this page.

-3. The third widget is for loading and running automation scripts.
-See the 'Writing Automation Scripts' section below for information on how to do this.
+3. The third widget is for loading and running automation scripts, which are written in Python using PyOpticon-specific methods to schedule certain types of actions.
+Automation scripts are good for automating many types of experiments, including repeating subprocesses multiple times and awaiting a condition to proceed.
+Scripts can be paused and resumed, and the widget displays progress through the script as it executes.
+See the 'Loading PyOpticon Automation Scripts' section below for information on how to do this.

+4. The fourth widget is for allowing external Python scripts to connect to the dashboard via a socket.
+Other Python programs can load an object representing the connection to the dashboard, which can be queried for values or sent commands.
+These kinds of scripts can let you integrate Dashboards into complex operations involving Python control structures.
+For instance, you could use 'if' statements to change the experimental plan mid-run based on live measurements, apply a control law to a certain input based on a certain measurement, or generate a live-plot of a certain measurement.
+See the 'Connecting via Sockets' section below for more information.

-4. The fourth widget is for data logging.
+5. The fifth widget is for data logging.
 To log data, click the button to select a destination address, then click 'start logging'.
 By default, the logfile's name is the current date and time.
 Data are always logged to a .csv file whose format is described below.
 If you choose to log data to an existing file, new lines are appended to the file, which works well if